umangU/umangU/README.md

 ## 📝 Recent Projects
 ### [ Propensity Modelling: ](https://github.com/umangU/Propensity-Model.git)<br>
-SQL Stored Procedures with R's external scripts to predict a client's probability of defaulting on loan using support vector machines. <br>
+SQL Stored Procedures with R's external scripts to predict a client's probability of defaulting on loan using support vector machines.
 R-based web application that allows a user to upload a dataset and get the prediction on client's likelihood of defaulting on loan. <br>
 Libraries Utilized: readxl, e1071, shiny, shinydashboard, shinythemes <br>